ElectronNET/Electron.NET/docs/API/WebContents.md

 #### 🧊 `Task<string> GetUrl()`
 Get the URL of the loaded page.

-It's usefull if a web-server redirects you and you need to know where it redirects.
+It's useful if a web-server redirects you and you need to know where it redirects.
 For instance, It's useful in case of Implicit Authorization.

 **Returns:**